Competition Rules ("Rules")

 e) for use in press, promotional and marketing materials – both print & digital;

-If an image is short-listed, the photographer is asked to supply an extended caption for that image.
-This caption will be subject to the terms # 15a and #16.
+If an image is short-listed, you are asked to supply an extended caption for that image.
+This caption will be subject to terms # 15a and #16.

 Copyright of each image is retained by its respective photographer